FloatbotAI/floatbot-iOS-SDK/README.md

 Starting iOS 10, Apple requires developers to declare access to privacy-sensitive controls ahead of time.

-To comply with this new privacy requirement, developers must add the required keys to the Info.plist:
+To comply with [Apple's new privacy requirement](https://developer.apple.com/library/content/qa/qa1937/_index.html), developers must add the required keys to the Info.plist:

 Warning!
 Failing this iOS 10 will exit the app by crashing when user tries to access the photo library to save images.

 2) Enable iCloud Capabilities to share files